Lake Chelan Ferries - Backgrounder

 In effect, the public convenience and necessity requirement allows existing businesses and government bureaucrats—rather than consumers and entrepreneurs—to decide when a new business is warranted.
 This turns the principles of free enterprise on their head.
 It is no surprise that only one certificate has ever been issued for Lake Chelan.

 Public Convenience and Necessity Hurts Entrepreneurs and Consumers

 For nearly 15 years, Jim and Cliff Courtney have pursued their dream of running an alternative ferry service on Lake Chelan.
 Time and again, however, the public convenience and necessity requirement has sunk their efforts.
-Rather than the government exerting its authority to protect the rights of individuals, like the Courtney brothers, including their right to earn an honest living, the government instead used its power to protect a politically influential private business from competition, literally ruling that if the Courtneys in any way competed with the existing business, they would not be permitted to operate—hardly an appropriate use of government power.
+Rather than exerting its authority to protect the rights of individuals, like the Courtney brothers, the government instead used its power to protect a politically influential private business from competition, ruling that if the Courtneys in any way competed with the existing business, they would not be permitted to operate—hardly an appropriate use of government power.

 In 1997, Jim applied for a certificate to provide a Stehekin-based ferry service between points on Lake Chelan.
 Not surprisingly, the monopoly holder, Lake Chelan Boat Company, protested Jim’s application.
 In August 1998, after a hearing that saw 18 witnesses testify, the WUTC denied a certificate, finding a lack of evidence that Lake Chelan Boat Company failed to provide “reasonable and adequate service.”
 Revealing the protectionist nature of the public convenience and necessity requirement, the WUTC found it particularly problematic that Jim’s proposed service would “tak[e] business from Lake Chelan Boat Company.”